 I am an Associate Professor at the Department of Demography and a researcher at CEDEPLAR at the University Federal de Minas Gerais (Brazil), since 2006.
 This is my home on the web.
 This website has links to my CV, my research and other resources.
 I plan on having a collection of links to both demographic and non-demographic resources.
 In the near future, I will have a version of this site in Portuguese.

 You can find a link to my CV in Portuguese here, and to my CV in English PDF here.
-Lista of publications with links are available under Publications.
-My ORCID.
-My Research Gate profile is available here and my Google Scholar site here.
+List of publications with links are available under Publications.
+My ORCID account here , my Research Gate profile is available here and my Google Scholar site here.
+I also keep a public domain on the Open Science Framework with pre-prints and projects and also a GitHub repository

 I hold a Ph.D. in Demography from the University of California at Berkeley (2005).
 I specialize in economic demography, population aging, and mortality and health.
 I also have strong interests in demographic methods, indirect techniques, and regional and urban economics.
 Currently, my research is centered on two main topicis: a) studying how demographic changes are related to the changes in the labor market in developing countries.
 In particular, I am studying retirement trends, changes in occupation over time and across cohorts and how changes in the composition of the labor force impacts on the performance of different age groups; and b) small-area mortality estimation with defective data.
 In this project, we combine traditional demographic methods – death distribution methods – to bayesian statistics to produce estimates of life expectancy at the city level.